jdreaver/kernel-dev/patches/2025-01-28-debugfs-opaque-handle/README.md

   - Decide on subject.
 Should we not mention kernfs in any of this?

 - Compile with debugfs disabled in kernel
+- Do a make mrproper and a full rebuild, just to be sure (ensure I have `allyesconfig`)

 ## Non-coccinelle changes